awsdocs/amazon-s3-user-guide/doc_source/add-object-ownership.md

-# Setting S3 Object Ownership to bucket owner preferred in the AWS Management Console<a name="add-object-ownership"></a>
+# Setting S3 Object Ownership to bucket owner preferred in the console<a name="add-object-ownership"></a>

-****
-***S3 Object Ownership is currently under preview and can be configured through the AWS Management Console, AWS Command Line Interface, AWS SDKs, or Amazon S3 REST APIs\.
-AWS CloudFormation support is planned for general availability\.***

 S3 Object Ownership enables you to take ownership of new objects that other AWS accounts upload to your bucket with the `bucket-owner-full-control` canned access control list \(ACL\)\.
-This section describes how to set Object Ownership using the console\.
+This section describes how to set Object Ownership using the AWS Management Console\.

 **Setting Object Ownership to bucket owner preferred on an S3 bucket**